kkysen/cstar/LRM.md

 [Table of Contents](#table-of-contents)

 #### Slice Types
 In C*, you can also have a slice of a type, a contiguous collection of values of the same type.
-The number of values is only known at compile time.
+The number of values is only known at runtime.

 The syntax for this is *`type`*`[]`.